 In 2014, Colorado was the first state in the nation to adopt rules to control methane emissions from oil and gas facilities.
 In 2016, the EPA revised and expanded NSPS, also known as Subpart OOOOa, to include final rules to curb emissions of methane, a greenhouse gas, from new, reconstructed and modified oil and gas sources.
 Previously, already existing NSPS regulated VOCs, and controlling VOCs also had the effect of controlling methane, because natural gas leaks emit both compounds.
 However, by explicitly regulating methane as a separate air pollutant, the 2016 regulations were a statutory predicate to propose regulating emissions from existing oil and gas facilities.
 In 2021, President Biden issued Executive Order 13990, Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis.
-In furtherance of this EO, in November 2021, EPA on November 2, 2021 proposed rules to regulate methane emissions from the oil and natural gas industry, including, for the first time, reductions from certain upstream and midstream existing oil and gas sources. sources under Subparts OOOOa and OOOOb.
+In furtherance of this EO, in November 2021, EPA proposed rules to regulate methane emissions from the oil and natural gas industry, including, for the first time, reductions from certain upstream and midstream existing oil and gas sources under Subparts OOOOa and OOOOb.
 These regulations also expanded controls to reduce methane emissions, such as enhancement of leak detection and repair provisions.
 In November 2022, the EPA issued a proposed rule supplementing the November 2021 proposed rules, removing an emissions monitoring exemption for small wellhead-only sites and creating a new third-party monitoring program to flag large emissions events.
-The In December 2023, the EPA is expected to issue announced a final rule, by August 2023, which, among other things, requires the phase out of routine flaring of natural gas from newly constructed wells (with some exceptions) and routine leak monitoring at all well sites and compressor stations.
+In December 2023, the EPA announced a final rule, which, among other things, requires the phase out of routine flaring of natural gas from newly constructed wells (with some exceptions) and routine leak monitoring at all well sites and compressor stations.
 Notably, the EPA updated the applicability date for certain Subparts OOOOb and OOOOc to December 6, 2022, meaning that sources constructed prior to that date will be considered existing sources with later compliance deadlines under state plans.
-The final rule gives states, along with federal tribes that wish to regulate existing sources, two years to develop and submit their plans for reducing methane emissions from existing sources.
-The final emissions guidelines under Subpart OOOOc provide three years from the plan submission deadline for existing sources to comply.
-The Pipeline and Hazardous Materials Safety Administration ("PHMSA") and the Department of Interior continue to focus on regulatory initiatives to control methane emissions from upstream and midstream equipment.
+The final rule gives states, along with federal tribes that wish to regulate existing sources, two years until March 2026 to develop and submit their plans for reducing methane emissions from existing sources.
+The final emissions guidelines under Subpart OOOOc provide three years from the plan submission deadline until 2029 for existing sources to comply.
+The final rule is subject to ongoing litigation but remains in effect.
+Additionally, in January 2025, the Pipeline and Hazardous Materials Safety Administration ("PHMSA") finalized a rule that requires pipelines, underground natural gas storage facilities, and liquefied natural gas facilities to update leak detection and repair programs to require companies to use commercially available technologies to find and fix methane leaks from pipelines and other facilities.
+PHMSA and the Department of Interior continue to focus on regulatory initiatives to control methane emissions from upstream and midstream equipment.
 To the extent that these regulations or initiatives remain in place and to the extent that our third-party operating partners are required to further control methane emissions, such controls could impact our business.
+However, in January 2025, President Trump issued an executive order directing the heads of all federal agencies to identify and begin the processes to suspend, revise, or rescind all agency actions that are unduly burdensome on the identification, development, or use of domestic energy resources.
+Consequently, future implementation and enforcement of these rules remains uncertain at this time.